MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 #### Where is Shifts data stored?

-Shifts data is stored in Azure in data centers in North America and Western Europe.
-SharePoint content leverages Microsoft 365 Groups and uses the same storage and support.
+Shifts data is currently stored in Azure in data centers in Asia Pacific (APAC), the European Union (EU), and North America.
+For more information about where data is stored, see [Where is my data](http://o365datacentermap.azurewebsites.net/)?

-For more information, see [Location of Shifts data](manage-the-shifts-app-for-your-organization-in-teams.md#location-of-shifts-data).
+To learn more about Shifts data including storage, retention, retrieval, and encryption of Shifts data, see [Shifts data FAQ](shifts-data-faq.md).

 #### Where can I learn more about Shifts?